MicrosoftDocs/azure-docs/articles/automation/learn/automation-tutorial-runbook-textual-powershell.md

 ---
 title: Create a PowerShell runbook in Azure Automation
-description: Learn to create, test, and publish a simple PowerShell runbook
+description: This article teaches you to create, test, and publish a simple PowerShell runbook.
 keywords: azure powershell, powershell script tutorial, powershell automation
 services: automation
 ms.subservice: process-automation